OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-faq.md

 Octopus uses this rule to determine which deployment targets should be included in a deployment:

 - Tenanted deployments will include tenanted deployment targets matching the deployment's tenant
-- Un-tenanted deployments will include un-tenanted deployment targets (just like good old Octopus)
+- Untenanted deployments will include untenanted deployment targets (just like good old Octopus)

 For more information refer to [designing a multi-tenant hosting model](/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md).